The Best Essential Oils To Support Lymphatic Drainage

 When it comes to enhancing lymphatic drainage, certain essential oils have been found to be particularly beneficial.

-These top essential oils possess properties that stimulate lymph flow, improve circulation, reduce inflammation, and support the immune system.
+These top essential oils possess properties that stimulate lymph flow, improve circulation, reduce inflammation and swollen lymph nodes, and support the immune system.

 These will make a great addition to your self care routine.
 Choose one or two – it’s not necessary to add all of them.